Chicago Cubs’ Victor Caratini Headed For CT Scan On Left Hand Injury

 Although Caratini’s plate appearance that likely caused the injury was productive, if it ends up taking him out of the game, it might be his last until June, as hamate breaks typically need about one to two months to heal.

-Hamate breaks are also fairly common injuries for hitters that aren’t likely to lead to long-term problems, which is good news.
+Hamate breaks are fairly common injuries for hitters but aren’t likely to lead to long-term problems, which is good news.
 The bad news is it could cause power depletion on return to the game — at least according to some.
-Regardless, losing Caratini for any period isn’t ideal for the cubs.
+Regardless, losing Caratini for any period isn’t ideal for the Cubs.

 Victor Caratini May Have Fractured His Hand Tonight, Could Miss 3-4 Weeks https://t.co/X2GLkxbAoS pic.twitter.com/rYDFKPMJD4